stackitcloud/stackit-cli/docs/stackit_beta_sqlserverflex_user_delete.md

 ## stackit beta sqlserverflex user delete

-Deletes an SQLServer Flex user
+Deletes a SQLServer Flex user

 ### Synopsis

-Deletes an SQLServer Flex user by ID.
+Deletes a SQLServer Flex user by ID.
 You can get the IDs of users for an instance by running:
   $ stackit beta sqlserverflex user list --instance-id <INSTANCE_ID>

 ```